simonorzel26/react-interactive-json/README.md

-JSON to HTML formatter maintaining format while allowing forinteractive callbacks on json keys.
+JSON to HTML formatter maintaining format while allowing for interactive callbacks on json keys.

 Install and use: